denko-rb/denko-piboard/README.md

   - Internal Pull Down/Up
   - Digital Out
   - Digital In
-  - PWM Out (use on any pin disables PCM out, cancels Servo on same pin)
+    - Listeners are polled in a thread, similar to a microcontroller, but always at 1ms.
+    - `pigpio` supports even faster polling (1-10 microseconds), but events are not received in a consistent order across pins.
+Won't work for MultiPin components, but may implement later for SinglePin.
-  - Servo   (use on any pin disables PCM out, cancels PWM Out on same pin)
+  - PWM Out
-  - ToneOut (uses waves, one at a time per board, cancels any Infrared Out)
+  - Servo
+  - Tone Out
-  - Infrared Out (uses waves, one at a time per board, cancels any Tone Out)
+  - Infrared Out
   - DHT Class Temperature + Humidity Sensors
   - I2C
+    - Always uses I2C1 interface.
-    - Must enable with `raspi-config` before use.
+    - Must enable before use.
 Instructions [here](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c).
     - I2C hardware clock cannot be set dynamically, like a microcontroller.
 Must set in `/boot/config.txt`.
 Default is 100 kHz.
 400 kHz recommended if transferring a lot of data, like with SSD1306 OLED.
 See [here](https://www.raspberrypi-spy.co.uk/2018/02/change-raspberry-pi-i2c-bus-speed/) for instructions.

 ### Partially Implemented
 - SPI
-    - Must enable with `raspi-config` before use.
-Insturctions [here](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-spi).
   - Only Uses SPI1 interface, not SPI0.
+  - Must enable before use.
+Instructions [here](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-spi).
   - Does not bind CE pins according to GPIO pinout.
 Any pin can be used for chip enable.
   - SPI modes 1 and 3 may not work.
   - No listeners yet.

+#### Notes
+- PWM Out / Servo Out
+  - Using either of these on **any** pin disables the Pi's PCM audio output globally.

+- Tone Out / Infrared Out
+  - Both of these use pigpio's wave interface, which only has a single instance.
+Calling either on **any** pin automatically stops any running instance that exists.
+Both features can co-exist in a script, but cannot happen at the same time.

+### Incompatible
+  - EEPROM (Use the filesystem for persistence instead)
+  - Analog IO (No analog pins on Raspberry Pi.
+Use ADC or DAC over I2C or SPI)

 ### To Be Implemented
   - OneWire